 We highly recommend that you seek legal advice to understand your rights and responsibilities and how to come to an amicable agreement quickly.

-Many people don’t realise that time limits apply to finalising a property settlement.
+Many people don’t realise that there is a property settlement time frame.
 The time limit depends on the relationship you were in.

 If you were in a de facto relationship, you have two years from the date of separation to apply to the Court with any property orders.